 - East and West Connectors -- STOP, and then use caution when crossing the road

-- Gully Jump Line and the new Flow Trail -- these require grooming with snowshoes, so conditions are variable
+- Be Happy and the Gully Jump Line -- these require grooming with snowshoes, so conditions are variable

 - Howling Wolff -- STOP, and then use caution when crossing the road

-- Pines Trail -- this trail crosses the nordic ski trail in many places.
+- Pines Loop -- this trail crosses the nordic ski trail in many places.
 Please use caution at these crossings, and yield to skiers

 - Roller Coaster -- watch out at the bottom as you cross the alpine ski trail to the other trails

-- Springs Trail -- stay to the right along the nordic ski trail
+- Lower Springs Trail -- stay to the right along the nordic ski trail

 - Switchbacks -- use caution and yield to skiers when crossing the ski trail at the bottom, to the Springs Trail